SrimathiShan14/Password_Wallet/README.md

 * Working on `Delete account` option to delete all the datas of an account

 ## TECHNOLOGIES USED
-HTML, CSS, Java Script, PHP, mysql
+HTML, CSS, Java Script, PHP, MySql
 ## HOSTED LINK
 https://crew5.000webhostapp.com/